hassio-addons/addon-phlex/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

 **NOTE:** Before you install this add-on you need to install the [FlexTV.bundle][flextv-bundle] Plug-in on your Plex server.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
+1. Search for the "FlexTV" add-on in the Home Assistant add-on store and install it.
 1. Install the "FlexTV" add-on.
 1. Start the "FlexTV" add-on
 1. Check the logs of the "FlexTV" add-on to see if everything went well.